What do I need to know about Baptisms?

 and the third and fourth Sundays at 12.30pm at Sacred Heart, Mosman.

 Parents are required to take part in a Baptismal Preparation Session held at Sacred Heart Parish Hall.
-At this time you will complete a registration form and identify the date of the baptism.This is normally held on the 1st Sunday of each month at 4pm (please check the next session date with the parish secretary).
+At this time you will complete a registration form and identify the date of the baptism.This is normally held on the 1st Sunday of each month at 4pm (please book in for a preparation session with the parish secretary 8969 3200).

 You may have an outside priest baptise your child.
 The date, time and church can be booked through the Parish Office.
 If you are having a priest from elsewhere a coordinator is required and the coordinator fee of $100.00 to be paid directly to the coordinator.